open-telemetry/opentelemetry-php-instrumentation/README.md

 There are more examples in the [tests directory](ext/tests/)

-# Modifying parameters and return values of the observed function
+# Modifying parameters, exceptions and return values of the observed function

 ## Parameters